piyueh/YASync-CLI/README.md

 ============================================

-YASync-CLI provides a command-line tool `yasync-cli` to manipulate a Syncthing daemon from terminal.
+YASync-CLI provides a command-line tool `yasync-cli` to manipulate a Syncthing daemon from a terminal.
 It is supposed to be useful for headless servers.

 The project is still a WIP.
 Currently, I only add features when I need ones as I'm the only user.
 Feature requests are welcome.
 And feel free to test it.